Shaders

 - vkCmdSetDiscardRectangleModeEXT, if

-- vkCmdSetDiscardRectangleEXT, if
+discardRectangleEnableisVK_TRUE - vkCmdSetDiscardRectangleEXT, if

-If VK_EXT_conservative_rasterization extension is enabled on the
+If the VK_EXT_conservative_rasterization extension is enabled, and

 - vkCmdSetConservativeRasterizationModeEXT